 - • More resources on trauma and healing.

 Listen to Your Children

 It is important that you listen to your children before jumping into troubleshooting mode or trying to solve what you perceive to be their concerns.
-First, understand what is going on in your child’s mind, what are they actually worried about, and what are their immediate concerns.
+First, understand what is going on in your child’s mind: what are they actually worried about?
+What are their immediate concerns?
 You do not want to elevate your child’s anxiety by responding to a different concern than the one they are expressing.
 If you have multiple children at different developmental stages, it might be good to talk at the youngest’s level as a family and then speak individually with older children.
 A guide on how to speak to your child given their stage of development can be found here:

 Reassure Your Children